radeklat/todoist-habitica-sync/README.md

 ## `LABEL_TO_DIFFICULTY`

-*Optional*, default value: `{}`
+*Optional*

 Defines how Todoist labels map to Habitica difficulties.
 Keys are case-insensitive.
 See https://habitica.com/apidoc/#api-Task-CreateUserTasks for difficulty values.
+If a task has no matching label, the `priority_to_difficulty` mapping is used.
+If a task has multiple labels, the highest difficulty is used.
 <!-- settings-doc end -->

 # Resetting sync cache